History of Skopje: Balkan and World Wars

 As the administrative centre of the region, Üsküb also administered the vilayet of Kossovo under Ottoman rule.
-This did not go down well with the increasingly Albanian population of Kosovo who preferred to be ruled by Albanians rather than the Turks (whereas Kosovo Serbs sought to join the Kingdom of Serbia).
+That did not go down well with the increasingly Albanian population of Kosovo who preferred to be ruled by Albanians rather than the Turks (whereas Kosovo Serbs sought to join the Kingdom of Serbia).
 During the Albanian revolt of 1912, the Ottomans were shortly expelled from the city during August 12–15, 1912 by the local Albanian population when 15,000 Albanians marched on and captured Üsküb.

 The Turks, already weak from other battles against the united front of Greece, Serbia and Bulgaria during the First Balkan War, started to flee.

-When reinforcements to the Serbian royal army arrived some weeks later during the Battle of Kumanovo (50 km northeast of Skopje) it proved decisive in firmly driving out the Ottomans from all of Macedonia.
+When reinforcements to the Serbian Royal Army arrived some weeks later during the Battle of Kumanovo (50 km northeast of Skopje) it proved decisive in firmly driving out the Ottomans from all of Macedonia.
 Skopje remained occupied by the Kingdom of Serbia during the Second Balkan War of 1913 when the formerly united front started to fight amongst themselves.
 Treaty of London (1913) legitimated Serbian authority in contemporary Macedonia.
 After the outbreak of World War I in 1914 the town was occupied by the Kingdom of Bulgaria.
 Since 1918 it was part of the Kingdom of Serbs, Croats, and Slovenes, and remained so until 1939, apart from a brief period of six months in 1920 when Skopje was controlled by the Yugoslav Communist Party.

 The inter-war period of Royalist Yugoslavia saw significant immigration of ethnic Serbs into the region.
 An ethnic Serb ruling elite dominated over the rest, continuing the repression wrought by previous Turkish rulers.